matomo-org/developer-documentation/docs/distributing-your-plugin.md

 The following fields are not required for publishing a plugin, but you may want to add them:

 * **require** - Defines packages required by this plugin.
 The plugin will not be installed unless those requirements can be met.
-Two packages are supported at the moment: 'piwik' and 'php'.
+Two packages are supported at the moment: `piwik` and `php`.

   For example: